es-progress/shell/docs/lib/dev.md

 ## ppretty-php

-Pretty-prints a serialized PHP object/array.
+Pretty prints a serialized PHP object/array.
 Can accept serial string from stdin also so it's great to use in a pipe.

 **Usage**